-Why you ask?
-Because, in recent years, the professional services industry has taken center stage.
+Why do you ask?
+Because, in recent years, the professional services industry has taken centre stage.
 With the endless hunt for information and solutions, there’s even more need for content addressing these concerns.
 Therefore, professional services firms are in a great era right now.

 The fact that online marketing is a better marketing strategy today doesn’t mean total disregard for traditional marketing.
 Your business will thrive when conventional and online marketing strategies work in tandem.

 “The Digital Revolution” or “ The Fourth Industrial Revolution”, are the phrases being used to describe what is going on in today’s business environment.

 This is in reference to the“industrial revolution” of the 1800s.
 The First Industrial Revolution used water and steam to power and mechanize production.
 Whereas today, the internet and technology are being used across all major industries to revolutionize not all only production but how we fundamentally communicate with our customers.

 Traditional marketing refers to the conventional methods of marketing used ever since the concept of advertisements or marketing came into existence.
 In traditional advertising, there is no definite way to measure the success of your efforts, however, you can implement strategies that can assist in tracking aspects such as conversions.
 You can read more about that here Ebook- 7 Essential Steps to Connect your Digital & Traditional Marketing.
 Traditional marketing methods include:

 - Radio advertisements

 - Direct mail ads